-Post Incident Review
+Debrief and Post Incident Review

-Within five days of any emergency response, a debrief will occur that includes members of the School District-Wide Safety Team and all other involved parties.
+Within five days of any emergency response, a debrief will occur.
+Involved administrators and members of the District and Building safety teams, specific to the incident, will be included in the debrief.
+A summary of that debrief will be shared with members of the School District-Wide Safety Team for review.